k-lighthouse/.github/profile/README.md

 ## Hi there 👋

-* We are small number of IT/CS/Edu experties group in SoCal area.
+* We are a small IT/CS/Edu expertise group working on a stealth startup in the SoCal area.

 <!--